Near West Prairie in Vernon County, Wisconsin — The American Midwest (Great Lakes)

 Black Hawk Trail

 Topics and series.
 This historical marker is listed in this topic list: Wars, US Indian.
 In addition, it is included in the Black Hawk War series list.
-A significant historical year for this entry is 1832.
+A significant historical date for this entry is July 31, 1832.

 Location.
 43° 27.593′ N, 91° 3.738′ W. Marker is near West Prairie, Wisconsin, in Vernon County.
 Marker is on State Highway 82 0.8 miles west of Fortner Avenue, on the right when traveling west.
 Marker is at a highway pull-off.
 Touch for map.
 Marker is in this post office area: Viroqua WI 54665, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
 A different marker also named Black Hawk Trail (here, next to this marker); Walnut Mound Veterans MemorialBlack Hawk and Winnebago Trail (approx. 1.8 miles away); Black Hawks Outpost (approx. 5˝ miles away); a different marker also named Black Hawk Trail (approx. 6 miles away); Winneshiek’s Landing (approx. 7˝ miles away); Chief Win-no-shik, the Elder (approx. 7˝ miles away); John McCulloch (approx. 7˝ miles away).

 Credits.
 This page was last revised on June 16, 2016.
 It was originally submitted on June 21, 2010, by Keith L of Wisconsin Rapids, Wisconsin.
 This page has been viewed 1,148 times since then and 24 times this year.
 Photos: 1, 2, 3, 4. submitted on June 21, 2010, by Keith L of Wisconsin Rapids, Wisconsin. • Craig Swain was the editor who published this page.